Digital Security Explained

 Common monitoring systems

-These tools collect large volumes of data and help prioritize actionable alerts.
+These systems collect large volumes of data and help prioritize meaningful alerts.

 Detection vs prevention

-Prevention blocks threats before they execute.
-Monitoring detects activity that bypassed preventive controls.
+Prevention aims to stop threats before they occur.
+Detection identifies activity that bypassed preventive controls.

 Challenges in monitoring